Political history of the United Kingdom (1979–present): Theresa May (2016–2019)

 A Conservative Party leadership election occurred following Cameron's announcement of his resignation.
 All candidates except Theresa May had either been eliminated or withdrawn from the race by 11 July 2016; as a result, May automatically became the new Leader of the Conservative Party and became prime minister after Cameron's official resignation on 13 July 2016.
 On 18 April 2017, the Prime Minister Theresa May called for an election on 8 June 2017, despite previously ruling out an early election on a multitude of occasions.
 The outcome of the election resulted in the second hung parliament of the 21st century: with the Conservatives being the largest party with 317 seats (which was 9 seats short of a majority).
 This resulted in the formation of a Conservative minority government which was supported by the Northern Irish Democratic Unionist Party.
-Following repeated rejections of her proposed Brexit withdrawal agreement, May announced her resignation.
+Following repeated rejections of her proposed Brexit withdrawal agreement, May announced her intention to resign on 24 May 2019.